Freelancing and AI: Tools and Approaches You Actually Need to Learn

 - Paste in the client brief.

-- Ask AI to summarise what the client actually needs.
+- Ask AI to summarise what the client needs.

 - Ask it to list unclear points or missing information.